Updated on March 20, 2014

 Thinking About Retirement

 - Visit or call the State Board of Retirement to find out about your pension options.
-The State Board of Retirement’s main office has moved to the 8th floor of One Winter Street in Boston.
+The State Board of Retirement’s main office is one the 8th floor of One Winter Street in Boston.
 The regional office is located in Room 109A at 436 Dwight Street in Springfield.

 - Attend a Smart Retirement and Beyond Seminar for a comprehensive overview of retirement benefits from the State Retirement Board, the Deferred Compensation SMART Plan, and the GIC – see the SRB’s website for the schedule.

 - Start saving so that you have a cushion between your final paycheck and your first pension benefit payment.
 State employees: First pension payments are generally 60-90 days after your retirement date.
 The first payment is retroactive to the retirement date and benefit payments are issued on the last business day of each month.

 - Become familiar with your GIC health, life and Retiree Dental options

 - Review the Answers to Frequently Asked Questions about retirement and Medicare.
 These sections outline what benefit options you have at retirement, how your GIC benefits work in conjunction with your pension, and what you need to know about Medicare and your GIC health benefits.

 - Read the GIC Benefit Decision Guide or contact the GIC to have a guide mailed to you to become familiar with your health plan options.